Couples needing a donor egg to achieve a pregnancy are likely to benefit from a new website designed to promote egg donation in Australia.

 Donors and recipients of egg donations undergo a series of counselling sessions to ensure they understand the process.

-City Fertility Centre counsellor Jodie Housman said donors who came forward usually had a great deal of empathy towards women struggling with infertility.
+A City Fertility Centre counsellor said donors who came forward usually had a great deal of empathy towards women struggling with infertility.

-“They have read up on it or often have a family member or close friend who has been through a great deal on their IVF journey,” Dr Housman said.
+“They have read up on it or often have a family member or close friend who has been through a great deal on their IVF journey,” the counsellor said.

 “They are usually very kind people whose only wish is to help a couple have a baby.”

 The counsellor said donor recipients often asked why anyone would become an egg donor.

 “They quickly come to understand that people who donate eggs are doing so purely to give the gift of life to another family,” she said.

 Egg donors must be healthy, aged between 18 and 35 (21 and 35 in Victoria) and permanent residents or citizens of Australia or New Zealand.
 Citizens from other countries may be considered if they can be traced in future.
 While the egg donor has no legal responsibilities or rights to the child, she must be willing for her identity to be disclosed when the child turns 18, should the child request this.